SENG330/course/lectures/1-intro.md

 ---

-# Overview
+# Course Format
-* We will begin with an overview of what software engineering is, before getting into the details of design and analysis using OO, including some design patterns and other abstractions.
+We will begin with an overview of what software engineering is, before getting into the details of design and analysis using OO, including some design patterns and other abstractions.

+Lectures will start with a recap of the previous day, a discussion of the reading, and periodically time for group work.

 ---
 # Topics (not necessarily in order)